vamshedhar/Yelp-Review-Rating-Prediction/README.md

 required to change one string to the other or the minimum number of errors that could have transformed one string into the other.
 When a new sample is to be classified, we consider a majority vote of its neighbors, with the sample being assigned to the class that is most common amongst its K nearest neighbors measured using Hamming Distance.

+The process of choosing k value is extremely critical in the entire process.
+According to our research [1] we found that when k is around √N  where N is number of training instances, KNN works better.
+So, we initialized k to  √N ; ran and compared model for a delta change of 5 to initial value.
+We split input review into words and chose Hamming distance measure to calculate distance between words in reviews.
+We tried considering TF-IDF vectors for reviews instead of just stemmed words, but TF-IDF matrix being very sparse matrix required strategical decision to be made to reduce computations.
+We randomly split input dataset into training and test data in the ratio 0.009 and 0.001.
+Higher ratio value of test data requires very higher order cartesian products to be calculated because we were not employing feature elimination methods.
+We observed that we could have implemented following feature extraction techniques and improved the performance of KNN:
+Instead of considering just stemmed words of review, we could’ve considered TF-IDF values with bi-gram technique and therefore use a more contextually useful distance measure like cosine similarity.

 <img src="https://raw.githubusercontent.com/vamshedhar/YelpReviewImages/master/KNN.gif" alt="K-Nearesrt Neghboure" width="400" />

 #### KNN in action